A large number of our sites make ideal filming backdrops.

 Permission granted and acknowledgements/ copyright

-All images used of OPW heritage sites must be acknowledge as follows:
+All images used of OPW heritage sites must be acknowledged as follows:

 OPW must be credited in the production titles for their assistance in the making of the programme/film/series and the OPW mark included where possible.